MolimoWang/COMP2013JDatabasesGroup7/README.md

 - [Maven](https://maven.apache.org/) - Dependency Management
 - [MySQL](https://www.mysql.com/) - The database used

-## Authors

-- MolimoWang

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 - Thanks to all contributors to this project.